Archives

-The War and Women’s Human Rights Museum produces, collects, and preserves historical records about the Japanese military sexual slavery system, records of survivors of the Japanese military sexual slavery, records of the home and abroad problem-solving movement for the Japanese military sexual slavery issue and the citizens' honoring records.
-Currently, tThere are about 19,100 records (non-electric documents) in the collection, and the database organizing/building project is ongoing.
-By type of record, it has about 5,570 documents, about 7,000 publications/books, about 600 photos/drawings, about 4,450 video/audio, and about 1,500 artifacts.
+The War and Women’s Human Rights Museum produces, collects, and preserves historical records of the Japanese military sexual slavery system, records of the survivors, documentation of domestic and international movements to resolve the issue, and civic memorial records.
+Currently, there are about 19,100 records (non-electronic documents) in the collection, and the process of establishing and organizing a database is ongoing.
+As of the first half of 2024, the museum holds approximately 5,570 documents, 7,000 books and publications, 600 photographs and drawings, 4,450 video and audio materials, and 1,500 artifacts.

 DocumentsJapanese Military Sexual Slavery System Material, Victim-Survivors' Deposition, Damage report, “The Korean Council for the Women Drafted for Military Sexual Slavery by Japan” Official Document, Home and abroad Civic Group’s Activitism Record, Statement, Sentencing, Research Material, Memorial Letter, etc.